muhammedcobanoglu/ConcatAdapter/README.md

 `val concatAdapter = ConcatAdapter(footerAdapter, bodyAdapter, headerAdapter)`

-We can show and different views and change their positions easly.
+We can show different views and change their positions easily.
 For example, if we want to change the header position with the footer position, we can only change order in the Concat Adapter like this;

 `val concatAdapter = ConcatAdapter(footerAdapter, bodyAdapter, headerAdapter)`